 And maybe even more importantly – that it takes other people, the right people (for right now) – to steer the ship.

 One of the traps you fall into when you run your own business is thinking that ultimately, you have to go at it alone.
 This is compounded by the fact that people will inevitably come and go as you journey toward a destination.
 Coworkers will let you down.
 Partners will up and quit.
 Investors will scoff at your idea.
 You’ll decide there are those who aren’t the right fit.
 And, of course, you’ll expect everyone to have your innate and intense level of passion for the business.

 “People always say that it’s all about having the right people.
 That’s too easy.
 It’s all about the right people for right now.”

 Everyone I’ve had the opportunity to work with has been a builder.
 Be it short-lived or longer-term, we’ve kept building.

 Because that’s what we – that’s what I – that’s what everyone does who’s involved with a startup.
 You – we – build.
 And that requires an innate and intense level of passion, from everyone.

 If we’re not building – what are we doing?
 If we’re not trying – failing – succeeding – and learning along the way, how can we ever get from where we are to where we want to be?

-So, my friends, keep building.
+So keep building.
 Whether you’re a part of a 5-person team or a 5,000 person company, ask yourself each day, “Why am I here?” and remember that you’re here – wherever you are – to look past yesterday toward building something better today.